top of page

 WHAT IS PHYSIE?

 Physical culture, or “physie” to its devotees, is a unique competitive sport fusing elements of gymnastics, contemporary dance, aerobics, jazz and ballet, with a strong focus on core strength, precise movement and rhythmic timing.
-It's traditionally been open to girls and ladies aged five years and up, and is hugely enjoyable whether you're an absolute beginner or a seasoned champion.
+It's long been known as a sport for girls and ladies aged five years and up, and is hugely enjoyable whether you're an absolute beginner or a seasoned champion.

 Physie involves a set syllabus of age-appropriate, low-impact dance-based movements set to modern, enjoyable music.
 The syllabus is learned in stages, memorised and perfected throughout the year, then performed at end-of-year competitions.
 You don't need dance experience to participate in a physie class, and fees are kept minimal to ensure that classes are affordable for all.
-Physie is a beneficial activity for mind, body and soul - it's a great way to keep active, have fun, make new friends and challenge your brain!
+Physie is a beneficial activity for mind, body and soul - it's a great way to keep active, have fun, make new friends and challenge your brain through every season of life!

-There are a number of different physie schools and associations around Australia, each of which approaches the sport a little differently both in terms of syllabus and attire.
-Other associations include BJP, APDA, WZ, United and Burns Association.
-Fairfield City is proudly associated with the Edith Parsons School of Physical Culture (EP Physie).
+There are a number of different physie schools and associations around Australia, each of which approaches the sport of Physical Culture a little differently in terms of style, syllabus and attire.
+Fairfield City is a foundation club of the Edith Parsons School of Physical Culture (EP Physie) and remains proudly associated to this day.
+Other current and former physie associations you may be familiar with include BjP (Bjelke-Petersen), APDA (Australian Physie and Dance Association), Burns Association, United, WZ (Western Zone) and Morega.

 bottom of page